MikeDigitize/talk-to-me/README.md

 ### Usage

 Either `import`, `require` or add a script tag with the source to get access to the class `TalkToMe`.
-As `TalkToMe` is just a class the original, non-transpiled version in the `src` directory will work just fine if you're working exclusively in ES2015 compliant browsers.

 ```javascript
 const ttm = new TalkToMe();

 ```
 ### Options